Sayani123M/Sayani123M.github.io/_posts/2024-09-13-biased-flip-picks.md

 tags: [probability]
 ---

-## 🐟 What's the Chance the 5th Fish Is Caught?

 ## 🎲 Is the Coin Double-Headed?

 A group includes **98 unbiased (fair) coins**, **1 coin with heads on both sides**, and **1 coin with tails on both sides**.